python-poetry/poetry/docs/dependency-specification.md

 my-package = { path = "../my-package/dist/my-package-0.1.0.tar.gz" }
 ```

-To install directory path dependencies in editable mode use the `develop` keyword and set it to `true`.
+To install directory path dependencies in editable mode, use the `develop` keyword and set it to `true`.
 {{< /tab >}}
 {{< /tabs >}}